petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/getting-started.md

 title: Getting Started
 ---

-# What to Do If You Have a Petority Device
+# What to do if you have a Petority device?
 If you have a Petority device, there are a few steps you can take to get started and make the most out of its features:

 + Download the App: